-College prep math will bridge the Secondary Math 2 and Secondary Math 3 courses.
+Modern math will bridge the Secondary Math 2 and Secondary Math 3 courses.
 Topics covered will include: factoring, quadratic functions, logarithms, radical functions, rational functions, series, and gaps individual students have.
 This class is designed to give students their third math credit so that they can graduate from Mountain Crest.
 Simultaneously they will be preparing to take Secondary 3 as a senior so that they can enroll in a public Utah University.

-COMPUTER PROGRAMMING I & II
+COMPUTER PROGRAMMING 1 & 2

-1 Technology or elective Math credit or Digital Studies Grades 10-12
+1 Technology, Core Science, elective Math credit or Digital Studies Grades 10-12 Course #8725, 8726

-Suggested Prerequisite: Computer Science Principles
+Suggested Prerequisite: Computer Science Principles Satisfies Utah's Digital Studies graduation requirement.